ellenhp/airmail/README.md

 # 📫 Airmail 📫

 Airmail is an extremely lightweight geocoder[^1] written in pure Rust.
-Built on top of [tantivy](https://github.com/quickwit-oss/tantivy), it offers a low memory footprint and fast indexing (index the planet in under 3 hours!).
+Built on top of [tantivy](https://github.com/quickwit-oss/tantivy), it offers a low memory footprint and fast performance.
 Airmail aims to support international queries in several languages, but in practice it's still very early days and there are definitely bugs preventing correct behavior.

 [^1]: A geocoder is a search engine for places.
 When you type in "vegan donut shop" into your maps app of choice, a geocoder is what shows you nearby places that fit your query.